 The New York Times recently wrote about how, despite the great strides that have been made in recent decades, old-fashioned classism and racism still prevent many gay people from feeling empowered.
 In 1970, a year after the Stonewall “riots”, a committee was formed to decide how to commemorate the event.
 One organiser, Craig Schoonmaker, objected to the banner of “Gay Power” because, he argued, too few people in the world would ever acquire any real power.
 Pride, however, is something we can all achieve.
 “The poison was shame,” he explained in an interview years later, “and the antidote is pride.”

 Pride is what enables change.
-Proud people want to improve and do better, and they believe it’s possible and well-deserved.
+Proud people want to improve and do better, and they believe it is both possible and well-deserved.
 Pride doesn’t require anyone to give up anything.
 It is the first step in being authentic and allowing us to connect with each other in authentic ways.

 I’ve been “blessed” to have a life where the people in power look and act a lot like me.
 It’s pretty easy for me to “fit in” when I want to.
 As Brené Brown points out, however, “fitting in” is very different to “belonging”.
 “Fitting in” is an act of concealing or contorting one’s true self to fit with some expected norm for the purpose of being accepted by a largely indifferent group.
 “Belonging” by contrast, is a proud and defiant act which says “This is who I am and, because of my uniqueness, I am an important part of a group that wants to include me.”
 Belonging happens when groups celebrate both their diversity and their unity, together.
 It happens when people who can’t or won’t change themselves to “fit in” make a conscious decision to build diverse, inclusive, and resilient communities of their own.